simp/pupmod-simp-simplib/REFERENCE.md

 * [`simplib::host_is_me`](#simplibhost_is_me): Detect if a local system identifier hostname/IPv4 address matches a specified hostname/IPv4 address or an entry in a list of  hostnames and/o
 * [`simplib::in_bolt`](#simplibin_bolt): Returns ``true`` if the run is active inside of Bolt and ``false`` otherwise.
 Presently, this function is extremely basic.
 However, this che
 * [`simplib::inspect`](#simplibinspect): Prints the passed variable's Ruby type and value for debugging purposes  This uses a ``Notify`` resource to print the information during the
+* [`simplib::ip::family_hash`](#simplibipfamily_hash): Process an array of IP addresses and return them split by IP family and include metadata and/or processed versions.
 * [`simplib::ip_to_cron`](#simplibip_to_cron): Transforms an IP address to one or more interval values for `cron`.
 This can be used to avoid starting a certain cron job at the same  time
 * [`simplib::ipaddresses`](#simplibipaddresses): Return an `Array` of all IPv4 addresses known to be associated with the client, optionally excluding local addresses.
 * [`simplib::join_mount_opts`](#simplibjoin_mount_opts): Merge two sets of `mount` options in a reasonable fashion, giving precedence to the second set.